mobindustry/emojikeyboard/README.md

 # EmojiKeyboard
-Telegram like implementation for emojicons that displays in the app as a pop-up over the soft keyboard
+Telegram like implementation for emoticons that displays in the app as a pop-up over the soft keyboard

 ![Screenshot](https://github.com/frontiertsymbal/emoji_keyboard/blob/master/EmojiKeyboard.png)
 ### Requirements